gpxl/ai-configs/ClaudeCode/README.md

 # Claude Code Rules and Index Generator

 This directory contains rules files and tools optimized for Claude Code, migrated and adapted from the original Cursor rules.
+I'm still in the adoption phase with Claude Code so the efficiency of these rules are still being worked on.

 ## Files Overview